 Baileys & Coffee Cupcakes Buttercream

-This frosting is adapted from my vanilla buttercream.
+This frosting is adapted from my vanilla buttercream, which we also use with added vanilla beans on our shamrock cookies.
 We loved this frosting, especially with a pinch a salt to offset the sweetness.
 To make Baileys buttercream, you need room temperature butter, confectioners’ sugar, Baileys, strong black coffee (with espresso powder added if desired, see bullet point below), and a little salt to taste.
 I usually use 3 Tablespoons of Baileys and 1 and 1/2 Tablespoons of coffee, but you can play with those amounts as long as you have about 4-5 Tablespoons of liquid in the frosting.

 - If you want even more flavor in the buttercream, use brewed room temperature espresso instead of black coffee.
 Or whisk 1/2 teaspoon of espresso powder into the coffee to strengthen its flavor.